 - Champagne for the wedding toasts.
 Wine is likely to be flowing freely at the tables, if it is then let the guests toast with what is already in their glasses.
 Or purchase a good Prosecco for the toast instead.
 Only the wine buffs will notice the difference and honestly who cares what they think, it’s your day.

 - Chair covers.
-Let’s face it they can look rather corporate and when done up with a big bow can make the room look fussy and Disneyesk.
+Let’s face it they can look rather corporate and when done up with a big bow can make the wedding breakfast room look fussy and Disneyesk.
 Bare chairs or chairs decorated with a simple trailing strand of ivy look far prettier.
 If your venues chairs are tatty and need covering then your venue should be doing something about it.
-They shouldn’t be expecting you to pay from your wedding budget them to cover them up.
+They shouldn’t be expecting you to pay from your wedding budget to cover them up.

 So save yourself a packet.

 Free up some cash and more time to spend with each other in the run up to your wedding, and purchase things that matter rather than battling through a huge to do list.
 You’re wedding is about love and how much fun you all had in one day.
 No one will turn round afterwards and say thanks for the great day but I’m a bit pissed off there were no favours on the table.
 It just isn’t going to happen.